 Tar Heal Paws IconTar Heal Paws

 Tar Heal Paws is an animal therapy program at UNC Health that offers support and companionship to patients, visitors, and staff.
 Its purpose is to reduce stress and provide interaction with animals during hospitalization and medical intervention.
-Tar Heal Paws serve: Chapel Hill Hospitals, Hillsborough Hospital, Chatham Hospital, and surrounding clinics.
-If interested in volunteering at the Hospice Home in Pittsboro, please contact their Volunteer Coordinator for more information.
+Tar Heal Paws serve: Chapel Hill, Hillsborough, Chatham, Youth Behavioral Hospitals, and surrounding clinics.
+If interested in volunteering at the Hospice Home in Pittsboro, please contact the Hospice Volunteer Coordinator for more information.

 Benefits of Animal Assisted Activities